iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 Note: A funny example I learned about recently is that a fashion label was using it.
 Because apparently when you buy expensive fashion these days you are not doing it in a store or in an online store but on Instagram and Snapchat or what ever.
 And then they were using XMPP to funnel all that communication from different channels into their back end.

 Also NATO, and a lot of goverment agencies are using XMPP.
 Usually they use special clients from companies that specifically cater to that market.
 And those clients then have special features like marking a message as 'top secret' or 'only for Germany' and then they have special XMPP firewalls that sit in between the UK army and the German army for example and filter based on that criteria.
-But I've also know of at least intelligence agency that uses vanilla Conversations with vanilla ejabberd.
+But I've also know of at least an intelligence agency that uses vanilla Conversations with vanilla ejabberd.

 ----